KTAL-TV: Channel 6 relocates to Shreveport

 On September 23, 1959, the FCC granted Camden News Publishing approval to construct a new transmitter tower for KCMC-TV at a site 2.3 mi south-southwest of Vivian, Louisiana (approximately 46 mi due south of the original transmitter site), opting to waive regulations that required a broadcast station's transmitter site be located no more than 15 mi from its city of license (in this case, Texarkana, which is 72.3 mi north-northwest of Shreveport).

-CBS grew frustrated with having to maintain affiliations with two stations in order to carry its programming in an otherwise effectively consolidated market.
+CBS grew frustrated with having to maintain affiliations with two stations to carry its programming in an otherwise effectively consolidated market.
 In December 1960, CBS announced that it would disaffiliate from KCMC-TV and assume a full-time affiliation with Shreveport-based KSLA-TV (channel 12)—which had carried the network's programming since it signed on the air on January 1, 1954—citing that KSLA's signal decently covered Texarkana; with there being enough television stations serving the eastern two-thirds of the Ark-La-Tex region to allow it to maintain an exclusive affiliation, CBS therefore considered KCMC to be redundant.
 KCMC-TV was faced with the prospect of having to fall back on its secondary affiliation with the then-weak ABC (which would not gain a major foothold in the Nielsen ratings nationally until the latter part of the 1960s) or become an independent station—neither of which was a viable option for such a small market.
 Hussman thus persuaded the FCC to formally collapse Texarkana and Shreveport into a single television market.

 The Vivian broadcast tower—which, at 1580 ft, became the second-tallest transmission tower in the Southern United States at that time—was activated on May 1, 1961.
 The transmitter allowed the station to extended its signal deeper into parts of northwestern Louisiana and northeastern Texas that previously could not receive the station either adequately or at all as well as increasing its city-grade coverage deeper into the Shreveport area and extending up to 45 mi to the south of the city.
 On that date, the station's call letters were changed to KTAL-TV, which served as both a reference to channel 6's three-state service area—Texas, Arkansas, and Louisiana—and to its new transmission tower.
 (The station was also phonetically referred to as "K-Tal" [or "Kay-Tall"] on an alternative basis until the mid-1970s.)